gkemmey/gray_matter/_posts/2019-09-02-stripe-beyond-the-getting-started-docs.md

 end
 ```

-Then we alias that method with a host of more descriptive accessors we can use depending upon the type of event we know we're handling.
+Then we alias that method with a set of more descriptive accessors we can use depending upon the type of event we know we're handling.
 For instance, in the `PaymentsMailer.notify_of_charge_refunded` method, we can use `StripeEvent#charge`:

 ```rb
 alias card         stripe_event_object